hashicorp/terraform-k8s/README.md

-# Terraform + Kubernetes (terraform-k8s)
+# Terraform Cloud Operator for Kubernetes (terraform-k8s)

 > This experimental repository contains software which is still being developed
 > and in the alpha testing stage.
 It is not ready for production use.

-The `terraform-k8s` binary includes first-class integrations between Terraform and Kubernetes.
+The `terraform-k8s` binary includes first-class integrations between Terraform Cloud/Enterprise and Kubernetes.
 Currently, this project only includes the Terraform Cloud Operator, which synchronizes a Kubernetes Workspace (Custom Resource) to a Terraform Cloud Workspace.
 You can read more about this project and its potential use cases on our [blog](https://www.hashicorp.com/blog/creating-workspaces-with-the-hashicorp-terraform-operator-for-kubernetes/).
 We are actively considering other possible use cases to add to this project outside of the operator, and welcome your feedback.

 This project is versioned separately from Terraform.
-Supported Terraform versions must be above version 0.12.
+Supported Terraform versions must be version 0.12 or above.
 By versioning this project separately, we can iterate on Kubernetes integrations more quickly and release new versions without forcing Terraform users to do a full Terraform upgrade.